 Dining: Eating isn’t the main point on this cruise, though meals are satisfying enough.
 The dining room has tables for 4 and 6, with windows along both sides.
 Themed lunch buffets get high marks from most, with a focus cuisines like Japanese, Italian or Patagonian fare (like lamb empanadas and King Crab chowder).
 Dinner is a la carte from a menu with choices that often include regional favorites, like grilled conger fillet with pastel de choclo, a typical South American sweet corn dish, or entrees like braised lamb with mashed potatoes.
+Breakfast is buffet.
 A small station in the Sky Lounge offers a selection of tea, coffee, juices and snacks throughout the day.

 Activities & Entertainment: By day the show of course is the landscape all around you, with a fleet of 6 inflatable zodiac boats zipping passengers to national parks for onshore treks, remote beaches for penguin spotting, and the edge of glaciers for close-up looks.
 On board, there’s a GPS chart in all three lounges to track the ship’s course every step of the way.
 Come evenings enjoy conversation over drinks and dinner, with bingo or karaoke offered for those interested.
 Talks by the onboard experts about the features, flora and wildlife of the region are a daily event, usually in the morning and/or again before dinner, and at least one relevant documentary shown as well.
 The 9 to 10 expert expedition guides on each cruise lecture in both Spanish and English; some also speak French, German, Italian and/or Portuguese.
 There are translator audio headsets for anyone who may need one.
 For families, there are no special activities for children and none are required, as the daily program is super educational and memorable for adventurers of all ages.